Docs Menu

 auto sync_config = user.flexible_sync_configuration();

-// If a function takes arguments, pass them as BSON
+// If the function takes arguments, pass them as a string array.

 // Call an App Services function as the logged-in user